Online Distributional Regression: Introduction

-\paragraph{Future Research} Our work opens multiple avenues for future research.
-First, our implementation is constrained to linear parametric models.
-The inclusion of smooth terms and splines seems like a worthwhile extension.
-On a regular, non-adaptive grid, the inclusion is straightforward by adapting the design matrix $\XX$.
-However, automatic, online knot selection for penalized splines is a non-trivial extension.
-Furthermore, the GAMLSS community has developed multiple extensions for the GAMLSS, e.g. using boosting to enhance the predictive performance or copulas to employ GAMLSS models in multivariate settings.
-Furthermore, the inclusion of autoregressive and cross-moments effects can provide valuable tools for modelling highly complex processes such as weather, electricity markets or supply chain applications.
-Lastly, a thorough theoretical analysis of the error bounds of the online model compared to the batch solution should further increase the trust in the presented methods.
+Our work opens multiple avenues for future research.
+First, our implementation is constrained to \review{parametric GAMLSS models, and hence only allows for non-linear additive effects that can be expressed as a sum of basis functions and linear coefficients.
+While this class includes a wide array of non-linear effects and can be estimated in a regularized way by the proposed sparse estimation methods,} the inclusion of smooth terms, random effects, and regularized P-splines seems like a worthwhile extension \citep[as implemented in the batch case by][]{rigby2005generalized, eilers1996flexible}.
+Furthermore, the inclusion of autoregressive and cross-moments effects can provide valuable tools for modeling highly complex \review{time series} processes such as weather, electricity markets, or supply chain applications.
+Lastly, a thorough theoretical analysis of the error bounds of the proposed online approximation compared to the batch setting should further increase the trust in the presented methods.

-\paragraph{Paper Structure} The remainder of this paper is structured as follows: Section \ref{sec:methodology} briefly reviews the literature on online estimation of linear models with a focus on online coordinate descent (Section \ref{sec:online_regression}) and the RS algorithm for the linear parametric GAMLSS (Section \ref{sec:batch_gamlss}) and presents the online GAMLSS model.
+\review{The remainder of this paper is structured by the \review{flow given in Figure \ref{fig:paper_flow}.} The following two sections give the building blocks of our algorithm: First, Section \ref{sec:batch_gamlss} briefly reviews the algorithm for the parametric GAMLSS.
+Afterwards, Section \ref{sec:online_regression} reviews online estimation of regularized linear models.
+Section \ref{sec:method} presents our main contribution, the online distributional regression.
+The following Sections \ref{sec:simulation} and \ref{sec:forecasting} present a simulation study on the properties of the online algorithm and our real-world application for energy markets.
 Section \ref{sec:python} presents our open-source implementation.
-The following section presents our forecasting study setting (Section \ref{sec:forecasting}), and Section \ref{sec:results} presents the results.
-Finally, Section \ref{sec:conclusion} concludes the paper.
+Finally, Section \ref{sec:conclusion} discusses our results and concludes the paper.}